TinTesla/Pawfect_Match---Project4-Group7/README.md

 ### Future Plans Overview:
 This application has limitless options for future development.
 Plans are, but not limited to:
--	Expanding on Shelter options, more details, allowing for shelters to connect and provide details on their adoptable pets.
+-	Expanding the shelter map to include areas outside the US, adding contact information, allowing for shelters to connect and provide details on their adoptable pets.
 -	Social options for users to share, connect and be alerted to dogs near them.
 -	Additional dog breed features like health issues, cost, etc…